Module 4: Privacy and Security Online

 - Accountability: Those who collect and process personal data must be able to demonstrate their compliance with these principles.

-Another key principle of data protection frameworks is that personal data should not be transferred to a country that does not ensure an adequate level of protection for the rights and freedoms of data subjects in relation to the processing of personal information.(3)
+In addition to giving effect to the right to privacy, data protection laws also typically facilitate a right of access to information.
+Most data protection laws provide for data subjects to request and be given access to the information being held about them by a controller.
+This mechanism can enable data subjects to determine whether their personal information is being processed in line with applicable data protection laws and whether their rights are being upheld.
+Another key principle of data protection frameworks is that personal data should not be transferred to a country that does not ensure an adequate level of protection for the rights and freedoms of data subjects when it comes to the processing of personal information.(3)

 Cross-border data transfers: The case of Max Schrems